-Usually 8-12 days old chick embryo is preferred.
-Viruses are introduced in the egg by different routes like yolk sac, amniotic sac, allantoic cavity or chorioallantoic membrane.
+Usually, an 8-12 day old chick embryo is preferred.
+Viruses are introduced in the egg by different routes like yolk sac, amniotic sac, allantoic cavity, or chorioallantoic membrane.
 Inoculated egg is incubated for 2-10 days.
-Growth of viruses is indicated by death of embryo and/or formation of pocks.
+The growth of viruses is indicated by death of embryo and/or formation of pocks.
 Different sites of egg embryo are use for cultivation of particular virus.
 Amniotic and allantoic cavity is used for primary isolation of influenza.
 Yolk sac is used for growth of viruses as well as parasite.
 CAM is mainly required for pox virus.

 - Host: Chick embryo